 - Puffiness: If the naan does NOT puff up during cooking, do not worry.
 This usually occurs with the first one or two until the skillet has reached the right temperature.
 But this can also happen if the dough is rolled too thin but it is still good to eat.

-- Cook later: If you want or like to cook the dough later, divide this and shape into dough balls which you can store in an airtight container, keep refrigerated for up to 4 days.
+- Cook later: If you want or like to cook the dough later, divide this and shape it into dough balls which you can store in an airtight container, and keep refrigerated for up to 4 days.
 For best results, bring the dough to room temperature before cooking.

 - Skillet: If you do not have a cast iron skillet, a non-stick skillet can also be sucessfully used.